kruize/kruize/docs/README.md

 After the installation completes successfully, run the `port-forward` command as shown.
 This is needed to access the grafana service.
 Now click on the [http://localhost:3000](http://localhost:3000) to access grafana.
 Login as `admin/admin`, navigate to `Create` from the left bar, then click on `Import`.
 Click on `Upload .json file` and point it to the [dashboard](/grafana/kruize_kubernetes_dashboard.json) file that is part of this repo.
 Once installed, select `Kruize Dashboard`.
 Select the application name from the `Deployment` drop down and you are all set !

 Note: Kruize only monitors application with a specific label.
-See section "Add Application Label" below for more info.
+See [Add Application Label](#add-application-label) below for more info.

 ### OpenShift